dazuma/toys/toys/docs/guide.md

 Note that in the search path above, steps (1) and (2) are *context-dependent*.
 That is, they may be different depending on what directory you are in.
-However, step (3) is *not* context-dependent, and are searched regardless of where you are located.
+However, step (3) is *not* context-dependent, and is searched regardless of where you are located.
 Tools defined here are **global**, available everywhere.

 ## The execution environment